-It is important to note that two periods of remote learning were experienced during terms two and three - a total of 14 - 16 weeks (depending on year level).
+It is important to note that several periods of remote learning were experienced during terms two and three: a total of 24 days was spent at school during term 3 for Grades F - 2 and 20 days for Grades 3 - 6.

-The work of the PLC (Professional Learning Community) at Work has continued to focus on the essential learnings required for students to achieve to a high standard, this year has seen a focus on the writing curriculum.
+The work of the PLC (Professional Learning Community) Guiding Coalition team has continued to focus on the essential learnings required for students to achieve to a high standard.
+This year has seen a continued focus on the writing curriculum, revision of the maths curriculum and a number of templates and processes to ensure strong, consistent planning across the school.

 Teaching staff have continued to collect data relating to student learning and growth through formal and informal assessment.
-During the year Amy Edmends has coordinated and planned for the consistent collection, recording and analysis of data across the school.
-This work will continue into 2021.
+During the year, Amy Edmends has coordinated and planned for the consistent collection, recording and analysis of data across the school.

 Learning data is used by learning teams as a measure of what has already been learnt by students and for driving learning forward.
-Staff hold a strong understanding of each individual student, despite two considerable periods of remote learning during terms two and three.
+Staff hold a strong understanding of each individual student, despite considerable periods of remote learning during terms two and three.